Key Takeaways

 AirTag is best for travelers who want a simple, low-maintenance way to confirm that their luggage made it to the same airport, not those who need moment-to-moment tracking or global precision.

-I attached AirTag on all four international routes Paris, Mexico City, Lisbon, and Seattle and its strengths and weaknesses showed immediately.
+I attached AirTag on all four international routes Paris, Mexico City, Lisbon, and Seattle and its strengths and limits showed up quickly.

-If your main concern is “Did my bag land with me?”
-AirTag is fantastic.
-The moment my luggage rolled into public space, my iPhone picked it up.
-But behind the scenes, AirTag stayed silent.
-While SpaceHawk alerted me the second my bag was taken for inspection at CDG, AirTag didn’t update until the suitcase reentered an area with other iPhone users nearby.
+If the main question is “Did my bag land with me?”, AirTag works well.
+As soon as my luggage entered public areas, my iPhone picked it up.
+But outside those spaces, it stayed quiet.
+When SpaceHawk alerted me the moment my bag was pulled for inspection at Charles de Gaulle, AirTag didn’t update until the suitcase moved back near other iPhone users.

 - Effortless Apple integration: Works perfectly for iPhone users.